EmbbededSecurity/AutomotiveSecurity/README.md

 # AutomotiveSecurity

-This is Data Analyzer for CAN BUS protocols.
+This is a Data Analyzer for CAN Bus protocols.

 You can analyze the data based on .DBC files you already have or define the signals by yourself.